-DKK-122 million
+DKK -122 million

-Net income from insurance business
+Net income from insurance business for the second quarter of 2022

 Northern Ireland

 Underlying income performance was strong, and impairments remained low.
 UK central bank interest rates rose in the first half of 2022 in response to inflationary pressure, supporting an increase in net interest income.
 However, increasing market expectations of future UK rate hikes had a negative impact on trading income in the period.